Joe Tiller

 Tiller was born in Toledo, Ohio.
 After graduation from high school, Tiller enrolled at the Montana State University and played offensive line for the Bobcats, starting for three seasons.
 The Boston Patriots selected Tiller in the eighteenth round of the 1964 AFL draft.
 He played 1 year as an offensive lineman in the CFL, with the Calgary Stampeders in 1964.

-Tiller returned to his alma mater in 1965 as the line coach at the Montana State University.
+Tiller returned to his alma mater, Montana State University, in 1965 as offensive line coach.
 After helping the Bobcats to three consecutive Big Sky championships in 1966, 1967, and 1968, he reunited with Sweeney when he became the line coach and offensive coordinator for the Washington State.
 Tiller then became and assistant with the Calgary Stampeders, eventually serving as the interim head coach in 1976, where he led the team to their only two wins of that season.
 He then spent the eight seasons as an assistant at Purdue 1983 to 1986, Wyoming 1987 to 1988, and Washington State from 1989 to 1990.

 Tiller accepted the job as head football coach for the University of Wyoming Cowboys in 1991.
 Tiller led the team to one Western Athletic Conference (WAC) title, and a berth in the WAC Championship Game in 1996.
 From there, he was hired away as the Purdue University Boilermakers head coach, leading them to the first Big Ten Conference title since 1967.
 In 2008, he passed Jack Mollenkopf as Purdue's all-time winningest head coach.